Welcome to All Saints' Church here in Doddinghurst this Holy Week

 We are delighted that you are visiting our web site.
 If you have not already done so, please also find us on Facebook.
 Between them they give a glimpse of our life here at All Saints and all the information needed to come along and join in.
+All of our Holy Week and Easter services are listed on this page and everyone is welcome to come along.
+Everything you need for any of the services will be given to you at the door.

-A Message for Lent
+A Message for Holy Week and Easter

 Rev'd Ann Coleman